byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<byterubmooo>** It is, if the ASICs were, or were threating to be, at > 50% of the network hash rate.
 **\<dEBRUYNE>** We also have to weigh off the risks involved with a tweak against the risks of switching to SHA3 at that point
 **\<byterubmooo>** It is a short term fix, but it is one nonetheless.
-**\<xmrmatterbridge> \<learninandlurkin>** MONERO 2039 NETWORK UPGRADE CHANGELOG: 1) Changed to QuantumX to lower the advantage of Quantum ASIC advantage, and slow the encroachment of the Terminator hoards.
+**\<btrmatterbridge> \<learninandlurkin>** BYTERUB 2039 NETWORK UPGRADE CHANGELOG: 1) Changed to QuantumX to lower the advantage of Quantum ASIC advantage, and slow the encroachment of the Terminator hoards.
 **\<fluffypony>** LOL
 **\<ArticMine>** byterubmooo then one tweak followed by SHA-3
 **\<dEBRUYNE>** At that point it may be better to just introduce SHA3 in a few months